 Leaders of the Turkish and Greek parts of Cyprus have resumed the UN-brokered peace talks after an eight-month hiatus.
 The latest round has been boosted by the election of pro-reunification Turkish Cyprus leader Akinci.

-are being held at a United Nations compound in Nicosia's buffer zone, and are officiated by UN special envoy Espen Barth Eide.
+Friday's round of Cyprus talks are being held at a United Nations compound in Nicosia's buffer zone, and are officiated by UN special envoy Espen Barth Eide.

 Greek Cypriot President Nicos Anastasiades and recently-elected Turkish Cypriot president Mustafa Akinci are looking for a breakthrough in peace negotiations, which stalled in October last year.

 "I have high hopes for our prospects and the future," Anastasiades told reporters before the start of the meeting.